 And classroom flipping is hardly an outlier.
 Analysis of the more than 2 million videos stored in the Panopto Video Cloud finds:

 Video has become an expected part of today’s higher education learning experience, and schools should consider the full breadth of use cases for the technology as they make their investments.

 Institutions that fail to plan appropriately run the risk of providing substandard support for video, thereby undermining their student learning experiences and putting the institution at a competitive disadvantage.
 Those schools may also find themselves pressed to support a disparate set of point solutions sourced at the departmental level, creating a support burden on campus technology teams and delivering a disjointed experience for faculty and students.

-In either situation, the institution will likely need to conduct a second RFP in order to find another solution that will more fully meet their needs.
+In either situation, the institution will likely need to conduct a second video platform RFP in order to find another solution that will more fully meet their needs.

 In the last two years, the markets for LMS and video technologies in higher education have both undergone significant change.
 Are you keeping up with what’s current?

 Read Gartner’s latest analysis of the higher education LMS market, then take a closer look at the unique challenges of supporting video within the LMS, including: